BambooHR/bhr-api-php/PROGRESS.md

 - Need to add support for API key authentication as fallback

 ### Utilities
-- Validator class implemented with methods for input validation
   - positiveInteger - Validates that a value is a positive integer
   - notEmpty - Validates that a value is not empty
   - requiredKeys - Validates that an array contains all required keys